zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-08-summary.md

 - Python classes, Python data classes, pydantic model classes vary in their syntax which could seem confusing.
 Focus on learning SQLModel syntax.

+Note that for coursework 2 you are welcome to use SQLAlchemy instead of SQLModel if you prefer.